matejb6/better-angular-setup/README.md

 * Go to GitHub repo
 * Click on `Actions`
 * Click on `Version` workflow
-* Click `Run workflow` and enter next version (eg. major, minor, patch)
+* Click `Run workflow`
+* Select branch and enter next version (eg. major, minor, patch)
-* New version is created from latest `main` branch, commit and tag are pushed to repo
+* New version is created, commit and tag are pushed to repo

 ## New release
 * Go to GitHub repo